bananasplit-js/bananasplit-js/README.md

 For more information about **sequelize-cli** usage please _visit_: https://sequelize.org/master/manual/migrations.html

 ### 3.2 Using the template:
-**As said, this is the best option.**
+**As mentioned before, this is the best option.**

-In this case, class attributes <ins>only will works as a "guide"</ins> for list the table fields, real magic happens at **fields** object attribute.
+In this case, class attributes <ins>will only work as a "guide"</ins> for listing the table fields, real magic happens at **fields** object attribute.
 This object contains all the table representation.

 **Important:** <ins>The class-name must be the same as your database table.</ins>